-Many South Carolina workers want to know how to apply for short-term disability benefits after suffering an accident, becoming sick, or getting pregnant.
+Many South Carolina workers want to know how to apply for short-term disability benefits after an accident, becoming sick, or getting pregnant.

 Wage replacement is crucial when you cannot perform your job duties because food, clothing, and shelter expenses continue.
 Plus, you now have extra bills for doctor and hospital visits.

 SC has no mandatory program covering off-the-job disabilities lasting less than twelve months.
 Therefore, most people must purchase coverage from a private insurance company before the need arises.

 South Carolina laws provide limited job protections for about half the workers in the Palmetto State but do not address lost earnings.

 Having coverage in force before becoming sick, hurt, or pregnant is the number one rule to follow when applying for short-term disability in South Carolina.
 The state has no mandatory program covering off-the-job (non-occupational) accidents or illnesses.

 Apply for short-term disability benefits by filing a claim with the insurance company that issued your policy.
 Of course, this alternative only works if you purchased coverage before getting sick, hurt, or pregnant.